Job Description: Oregon Health & Science University

 Oregon Health & Science University values a diverse and culturally competent workforce.
 We are proud of our commitment to being an equal opportunity, affirmative action organization that does not discriminate against applicants on the basis of any protected class status, including disability status and protected veteran status.
 Individuals with diverse backgrounds and those who promote diversity and a culture of inclusion are encouraged to apply.
 To request reasonable accommodation contact the Affirmative Action and Equal Opportunity Department at 503-494-5148 or firstname.lastname@example.org.

-Location: US-OR-Portland Req ID: 2019-2276 Position Category: Faculty/Provider Position Type: Regular Full-Time Job Type: Faculty Department: Casey Eye Institute, Department of Ophthalmology Salary Range: Commensurate with experience Schedule: Monday to Friday Hours: 8:30am to 5:00pm HR Mission: School of Medicine
+Location: US-OR-Portland Req ID: 2019-2448 Position Category: Research Position Type: Regular Part-Time Job Type: Research Department: Oregon Institute of Occupational Heatlh Sciences Salary Range: commensurate with experience Schedule: Monday through Friday, varies due to Investigations Hours: 8-5pm but varies due to Investigations HR Mission: Research

 Function/Duties of Position